A descendant of Mohawk Nation and trained in anthropology, Patty has researched and reported on indigenous peoples for

-Native American DNA Found in Denmark and Iceland
+Native American DNA is Found in Denmark and Iceland

 DNA Evidence is Solid

 Portions of the public and some ethnologists have fought hard in the last century to prove that Native North American DNA never landed in Iceland and probably not in Greenland.
 However, these claims have been disproved by archeologists who have uncovered the exact DNA that detractors tried to deny.